 Financial instruments that potentially subject the Company to concentrations of credit risk consist primarily of cash equivalents, investments and accounts receivable.
-Cash equivalents are held at financial institutions, which are regarded as highly creditworthy.
-Investments consist of fixed income and auction rate securities.
+Cash equivalents are held at financial institutions.
+Investments consist of fixed income and auction rate securities (see Note 4).
 With respect to accounts receivable, credit risk is mitigated by the Company's ongoing credit evaluation of its customers' financial condition.

-For the years ended December 31, 2007, 2006 and 2005, one customer accounted for 13%, 12% and 14%, respectively, of total revenues.
-One customer accounted for 12% of accounts receivable as of December 31, 2007.
-No customer accounted for more than 10% of accounts receivable as of December 31, 2006.
+For the years ended December 31, 2008, 2007 and 2006, one customer accounted for 12%, 13% and 12%, respectively, of total revenues.
+As of December 31, 2008, no one customer accounted for more than 10% of accounts receivable.
+As of December 31, 2007, one customer accounted for 12% of accounts receivable.